 Cedar trees grow naturally in many parts of the country and have specific soil needs to grow.
 These towering evergreens make impressive additions to your yard and landscape.
-In some cases, little else grows beneath the towering canopies as the falling leaves can affect the pH of soil under cedar trees.
-Learning about the different soil requirements for the different cedar trees can help you decide what to plant beneath the trees.
+In some cases, little else grows beneath the towering canopies because the large trees shade the areas around them, and their roots compete with smaller plants for water and nutrients.

 There are numerous species of cedar trees.
 Some prefer acidic soils and some prefer alkaline soils.
 There are also some cedar trees that are adapted to both, such atlas cedar (Cedrus atlantica, USDA zones 6-9) This evergreen grows at a slow to average rate on well-draining soils, either with an acid pH or alkaline pH (5.0-8.0)

 The "cedar of Lebanon" (Cedrus libani, zones 5-7) is a cold, hardy evergreen tree that prefers acidic soil (less than 6.0) but tolerates alkaline soil (greater than 8.0).
 The deodar cedar (Cedrus deodara, zones 7-9) is a needled evergreen that also grows well when planted on acidic or alkaline soils (6.0-8.0) that drains well.

 Some trees with "cedar" in their common names aren't actually "true" cedars in the Cedrus genus.
 The Eastern red cedar (Juniperus virginiana, zones 2-9), is an extremely cold-tolerant evergreen that can thrive in an alkaline or acidic soil (6.0-8.0).